-I remember once having a conference session to do.
+I remember once having a speaking engagement at a conference.
 I had the 2pm slot, so could set up over lunch.
 I wondered why no one was in the room at 2pm.
 Five minutes later a flustered looking organiser arrived and escorted me to the correct room (!), where there were 100 or so people with “What sort of time do you call this?” written all over their faces.
 Needless to say that was not a great moment to have to set up in public.

 Back to our illustration above.
 If there had been no PowerPoint, there would have been no need to power through the 30 slides in the last 3 minutes.
 Why?
 Because as the audience doesn’t know what’s yet to come, you can just drop your content, and the only person who knows you did is you.
 People often fall into the trap of thinking that because they have spent so long on designing their slides, they have to cover all of them.
 I always tell people: